stvliu/thingsboard.github.io/_includes/docs/user-guide/device-profiles.md

 ![image](/images/user-guide/device-profile/device-profile-transport-setting-coap-protobuf-setting-2-pe.png)
 {% endif %}

-ThingsBoard parses the protobuf structures dynamically, that is why, it does not support some protobuf features like OneOf, extensions and maps, yet.
+GridLinks parses the protobuf structures dynamically, that is why, it does not support some protobuf features like OneOf, extensions and maps, yet.

 ##### CoAP device type: Efento NB-IoT

-The current version of the ThingsBoard platform supports integration with next Efento NB-IoT sensors:
+The current version of the GridLinks platform supports integration with next Efento NB-IoT sensors:

  - temperature,
  - humidity,